|(a) Definitions. Words and terms used in this chapter

 (iii) any location, other than a primary residence,

-that is used for securities business for less than 30 business days
+that is used for investment advisory services for less than 30 business

-in any one calendar year, provided the dealer complies with the provisions
+days in any one calendar year, provided the investment adviser complies

-(iv) any office of convenience, where agents occasionally
+(iv) any office of convenience, where investment adviser

 (v) any location that is used primarily to engage in

-than 25 securities transactions in any one calendar year; provided
+effects no more than 25 investment advisory services in any one calendar

-that any advertisement or sales literature identifying such location
+year; provided that any advertisement or sales literature identifying

-also sets forth the address and telephone number of the location from
+such location also sets forth the address and telephone number of

 (B) Notwithstanding the exclusions in subparagraph